Kallirroi/raspi_code/README.md

 3.`node receive.js`
 in the "recipient" directory, after having entered the dat URL.
 Make sure there is no existing `.dat/` directory anywhere there, there will be an issue with `hypercore`.

+Each object sends their `/raspi_code/recordings/` files, and receives files in the `/raspi_code/dat_code/recordings/` directory.
+A cron job then moves them to `/raspi_code/recordings/` so they can be fed to the playback.

 ### dat troubleshooting
 `rm -rf .dat/` if it complains about another `hypercore` instance.